Marvin Gray: Criminal career

-In 1970, Gray burst into a neighbor's garage and stole a weapon from a car.
-Within a few days, he made several more thefts and attacks, threatening his victims with a pistol.
-After being arrested, Gray was accused of robbery, burglary, illegal possession of weapons and the threat of murder.
-In 1971, at the age of 17, Gray received 5 years in prison.
-He was transferred to the Kentucky State Prison, a 100-year-old stone prison called "The Castle" in the city of Eddyville.
+In 1970, Gray broke into a neighbor's garage and stole a weapon from a car.
+Within a few days, he committed several thefts and assaults, threatening his victims with a pistol.
+He was eventually arrested and charged with robbery, burglary, and illegal possession of weapons.
+In 1971, at the age of 17, Gray was sentenced to five years in prison.
+He was transferred to Kentucky State Prison, a 100-year-old stone prison called "The Castle" in the city of Eddyville.

-During his incarceration, Gray first took up powerlifting, developed a tattoo addiction, and became an ardent supporter of the concept of white supremacy.
-Released in early 1975, he weighed more than 100 kg with a height of 1.90 m and possessed impressive muscles and physical strength.
+During his incarceration, Gray first took up powerlifting, developed a tattoo addiction, and became an ardent white supremacist.
+Released in early 1975, he weighed more than 100 kg with a height of 1.90 m.
 At the insistence of his elder brother Eugene, he soon moved to Denver, where he found a job at the O'Neal Hotel, located in the city center.
-In the summer of 1975, Gray and his friend William Felder were arrested on charges of assaulting police officer James Datsman, who had received a gunshot wound.
+In the summer of 1975, Gray and his friend William Felder were arrested on charges of assaulting police officer James Datsman, whom they had shot.

 Datsman had been investigating the murder of 26-year-old Joseph Didier, who had been killed earlier that day in the vicinity of the hotel.
 Found near the crime scene, Gray and Felder opened fire at the police officer.
-Datsman survived, and pointed at Felder as the shooter.
+Datsman survived, and identified Felder as the shooter.
 At trial, Marvin Gray said that he shot, but the court considered the officer's testimony as a priority.
-Gray was accused only of theft and complicity of the crime and received only 4 years imprisonment, while William Felder received 20 years.
-Subsequently, the ballistic examination showed that the bullets that killed Didier and injured Datsman were from the same weapon, but the charges of Joseph Didier's murder were not brought against either of the criminals.
+Gray was accused only of theft and complicity of the crime and was sentenced to four years imprisonment, while Felder received 20 years.
+Subsequently, the ballistic examination showed that the bullets that killed Didier and injured Datsman were from the same weapon, but neither Gray nor Felder were charged with Didier's murder.

 While in custody, according to the investigation, Gray committed his first crime against an inmate.
 Inmate David Cook was found beaten and strangled at the end of 1977 in his cell.
-Gray was pointed at as a suspect by several witnesses.
+Gray was identified as a suspect by several witnesses.
 Subsequently, these prisoners changed their testimonies, and even despite allegations that Gray threatened many in prison with physical violence, he was never charged with the murder of Cook.